nipil/open-fil-pilote-esp-idf/README.md

 Installer le framework ESP-IDF via l'extension Configurer l'analyseur de code de l'éditeur via la commande de palette "ESP-IDP: Add vscode configuration folder"

+# factory reset

+Hold GPIO36 low, trigger reboot, continue to hold GPIO36 low for 5 seconds or more

+This formats the NVS flash partition, and sets the factory partition (where the firmware is flashed) as boot

+This way, you revert everything to the default of the flashed firmware.

 # roadmap

 - certificate update API